We found out at D23 Expo that both Star Wars Lands in Disneyland and Hollywood…

 While the Virtual Queue won’t be used right now as much as previously thought, it is being used to ride Star Wars: Rise of the Resistance in Galaxy’s Edge.

-Disney World is going to be using the Virtual Queue system or boarding passes at this time for any other attractions, only Rise of the Resistance.
+Right now Disney World is only using the Virtual Queue system and boarding passes at this time for Rise of the Resistance, though that might change soon.

 Also, Disney is not using FastPass+ and the Single Rider option is not available.

-Instead, Disney is going to use the regular attraction queues, and FastPass+ queues to control crowds getting in line for various rides.
+Instead, Disney is using the regular attraction queues, and FastPass+ queues to control crowds getting in line for various rides.
 In Disney’s opinion, this will give them the best option at this time.

 To find out what else Disney is working on, read our post about All the New Disney World Guidelines and Changes coming when the parks reopen.
 If you are looking for general information about all the changes coming to the parks and resorts, read our Disney World Reopening Guide.